 For about one hour in the early morning and in the early evening, monday to friday, 6. to 28. of January 2018, I projected a new animation-loop onto transparent screens in these windows.

-In the Gallery the viewer was given freedom to align the narrative.
+At the Gallery the viewer was given freedom to align the narrative.
 Turn away, or come back to the project, themselves choosing the timing in the reading.

-There were 15 loops in all.
+There were 15 daily loops in all.